-The Indians at Betshiamits, Canada, and at Moisie honored me with an exhibition their national dances.
-The ballroom was a bare log-house, dimly lighted by a lamp on a high shelf.
-A great shadow back to the thirteenth century. covered the tawny faces just under the about the walls.
-An aged couple and some height, or the dogs occupied a bed in one corner, along Descriptions of any particular building can with a number of babies done up in rolls and corded against the wall.
-The old woman gave the dogs and her husband to across the other to finger his toes.
-Now and then a squaw picked her was among the crouching figures on the floor to the bed, hauled out her roll of baby, and gave it to suck.
-The women wore their national caps of black and red, but the men presented more variety, wearing felt hats, or red nandkerchiefs that floated about the shoulders, or letting their long. down on their cheeks.
-The band consisted of a drum like a common sieve, hung from the ceiling by a string in front of the drummersinger.
+The Indians at Betshiamits, Canada, and at Moisie honored me with an exhibition of their national dances.
+The ballroom the new.
+There is an old Roman tower and in mosaic.
+The wealth of gold, silver and was a bare log-house, dimly lighted by a a part of the wall and many houses dating precious stones used in ornamentation one them on an object which, however good in lamp on a high shelf.
+A great shadow back to the thirteenth century. itself, might be as appropriately placed in covered the tawny faces just under the a conscientious architectural examination about the walls.
+An aged couple and some neight, or the dogs occupied a bed in one corner, along with a number of babies done up in rolls and corded against the wall.
+The old tion to the summit of its two great towers. woman gave the dogs and her husband to The interior is equally fine and the beauty careful not to pass one of any of them withdrink from a saucepan, and the old man of the stained windows and chapels and out the utmost reverence.
+You are riding

+Now and then a squaw picked her way among the crouching figures on the floor to the bed, hauled out her roll of baby, and gave it to suck.
+The women wore their national caps of black and red, but the hats, or red nandkerchiefs that floated mersinger.
 His score was very simple, and yet the low notes of the voice, at a fifty and a fourth below the drum, were quite effective with a sombre color suited to the shadowy, fantastic scene.

 The first set was like all the rest in general form : a number of men came out of the crowd, and began following one another around the stove near the centre of the room.
-Their steps consisted in advancing one foot, ducking, by bending the knees, then sliding back the advanced foot nearly to the other one.
+Their steps consisted in advancing one foot, ducking, by bending the